la2050/archive/_projects/2016/changing-lives-through-jobs-create-a-secondchance-for-l-a-through-employment.md

   dignity, and creates better physical and mental health, while also setting in motion changes that have positive ripple effects on families, communities, and society.
+Please explain how you will define and measure success for your project.​: >- A steady job is a key step to a person’s transition out of poverty and onto a pathway to self-sufficiency.
+For this project, we define success as helping our formerly incarcerated clients succeed by becoming ready for a job, getting a job and retaining their job for at least 6 months.
+A 2010 Mathematica Policy Research study showed that an adult with barriers to employment who can stay employed or in a program for 6 months will have improved employment and social outcomes.

+  We will measure our success by collecting impact data about our programs and clients, including the number of clients 1) completing our program, 2) obtaining outside jobs or transitional jobs through CE, 3) retaining employment for 1, 3, 6 and 12 months, and 4) wages earned.
+Data is collected from a variety of sources, including reports generated through our sophisticated, organization-wide data-base, case management notes and CE timecards.
+We create a monthly dashboard, which tracks information about the services each client has accessed and the time it takes for clients to complete our program and find a job.
+This data is compared against the same data recorded in the previous year.
+Management uses this data to spot any trends, and determine and address any issues that might impair our ability to achieve our goals.
+We will continue to work closely with all of our partners in the reentry community to track unemployment among formerly incarcerated people, as reducing that is our ultimate goal.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/changing-lives-through-jobs-create-a-secondchance-for-l-a-through-employment/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1107194355741-team88.jpg
 organization_name: Chrysalis